SuperDARN/pydarn/docs/user/fan.md

 Fan plots are a way to visualise data from the entire scan of a SuperDARN radar.

-All beams and ranges for a given parameter (such as line-of-sight velocity, backscatter power, etc) and a particular scan can be projected onto a polar format plot in [AACGMv2](http://superdarn.thayer.dartmouth.edu/aacgm.html), geographic or projected on geographical format using geographic coordinates.
+All beams and ranges for a given parameter (such as line-of-sight velocity, backscatter power, etc) and a particular scan can be projected onto a polar format plot in [AACGMv2](http://superdarn.thayer.dartmouth.edu/aacgm.html) coordinates, or projected onto a geographic plot in geographic coordinates.

 !!!
 Warning
-    AACGM and geographic projection currently not implemented.
+    At present, AACGM coordinates cannot be plotted on a geographic projection.

 The mapping of the range gate corners was based on [rbpos in RST](https://github.com/SuperDARN/rst/blob/0aa1fffed4cc48c1eb6372dfc9effa688af95624/codebase/superdarn/src.idl/lib/legacy.1.6/rbposlib.pro) that is coded in `/pydarn/geo.py`.
 To get the coordinates read [hardware docs](hardware.md).